pingcap/docs-dm/en/manage-source.md

 + `update`: Updates an upstream database source.

-+ `stop`: Stops one or more upstream database sources.
-When stopping multiple data sources fails, some data sources might been successfully stopped.
++ `stop`: Stops one or more upstream database source(s).
+When stopping multiple data sources fails, some data sources might be stopped.

 + `show`: Shows the added data source and the corresponding DM-worker.